Type 17: AE3. CONCORDIA AVGGG

 C |

 RIC illustrations: RIC Ant 44, plate T-XIV.9, and Nic 29 plate T-XVI.2, has the figure with no globe and her left hand on her knee, "turretted" or "head right."
-They call it Constantinopolis.
+They call it Constantinopolis because of the prow.

 Return to the main page.